 I know friends from other countries who have said that tuition rates have increased greatly for them, too, even in the UK, where they are raising it to 9,000 GBP per year — a threefold increase since 2006 and a ninefold increase since 1998!
 (That’s a big increase, especially since their high taxes are supposed to cover this!)

 And all of that is without taking into consideration the cost of housing or books!

-Many of my European friends don’t start university until they are in their twenties, once they’ve determined where their interests lie.
+Many of my European friends don’t start university until they’re in their twenties, once they’ve determined where their interests lie.
 Most work or travel first.
 Some decide to work and go to school at the same time, but they aren’t under pressure to put in four more years of school right when they turn 18 like here in the States.

 I think school is important and useful if you have an idea of what you want to get out of it.
 And if you don’t, don’t go.
 Work, volunteer, take up hobbies, or travel the world instead.

-Having a college education increases your earnings and opportunity over your lifetime.
+Yes, having a college education increases your earnings and opportunity over your lifetime.
 But if you’re young and unsure of how to proceed after high school, I’d say hold off on further formal education until you can make the most of it and know what you want out of it.